 Buy an Instant Pot or similar smart cooker

 Instant Pots are all-in-one devices that can perform the following tasks: slow cook, pressure cook, make rice or yogurt, saute foods during prep, and much more.
 If you make a lot of one-pot meals in your kitchen, or tend to have lots of rice with your meals, etc., think about adding a compact Instant Pot as part of your remodel plans.
 They can fit anywhere on your counter, and the more advanced versions come packed with smart tech that allows you to get app controls and alerts no matter what your planning on cooking.
 Plus, Instant Pots and related cookers tend to be much more affordable than smart toaster ovens or microwaves, even when packed with smart technology.
 Read out Instant Pot guide to learn about the different models to find one that’s right for you.

 With larger appliances connected to your smart home, you can add additional kitchen accessories as you see fit.
 You may want a smart meat thermometer for big roasts, for example.
-Or, if you’re into sous vide cooking, a has incredible quality of life improvements over older methods.
+Or, if you’re into sous vide cooking, a smart sous vide device has incredible quality of life improvements over older methods.
 The same is true of smart coffee makers that can work with voice assistants or smart lighting for your kitchen alcoves.
 The sky is the limit when it comes to what you feel like adding!

 Finally, keep in mind that a big kitchen remodel with lots of new smart technology will also put a strain on your WiFi router.
 It helps to have a more advanced router with solid range and dual-band support, so you can offload some of your smart devices to a different band — otherwise, slowdowns can occur.